medsep/Front-end-UI-development/README.md

 # Front-end-UI-development
-This is a front end of a resaurant website.
+This is a front end of a restaurant website.
 HTML, CSS, SCSS, Javascript